bennettwarner/FaceFinder84/README.md

 ### Project Developers
 * Alex Levanthal
-* Bennet Warner
+* Bennett Warner
-* Ellis probably has a last name too
+* Ellis Madagan
 * Gavin Macko

 ### Liscencing
-FaceFinder84™ is a trademarked product under the liscencing of Soy Boys Inc.®, any unliscenced or unauthorized use of this software will result in swift and severe legal action against the perpetratior
+FaceFinder84™ is a trademarked product under the licensing of Soy Boys Inc.®, any unlicensed or unauthorized use of this software will result in swift and severe legal action against the perpetratior

-**remember**, we can *always* find you.
+**remember**, if you have a face, we can find you.